palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 valid values specified by just type information.
 In these cases, it can be useful to explicitly express these constraints when defining the tables to ensure that code written against these tables do not violate them.
-The atlasdb schema allows three different types of constraints to be defined: Foreign key constraints, table constraints, and row constraints.
+The AtlasDB schema allows three different types of constraints to be defined: Foreign key constraints, table constraints, and row constraints.
 Note however, that these constraints are used mostly for staging and debugging environments only and will usually not be enabled